Australian wildlife - overview of wildlife groups and why Australia is so different

 Evolutionary/biogeographical history of Australia

-About 50 million years ago Australia and New Guinea jointly drifted away from Antarctica, this event being the final breakup of the huge southern continent Gondwana.
+About 50 million years ago Australia and New Guinea jointly drifted away from Antarctica,.
+This was the final major break-up of the huge southern continent.

 Phylogenetic Systematics and Bioinformatics, Australian National University (reptiles, invertebrates, plants)